 He's a big, handsome lug of a guy with black hair and blue eyes.
 He's appropriately cynical and has a habit of talking to himself.
 He likes Scotch, good cigars and Samantha Conners, a tour guide at the UN.
 He tools around town in a three year old Chevy and has been known to use a bug or two.
 But he's also been known to take a slightly more hands-on approach to cracking a case, so don't mess with him.

 His name's PETE McGRATH, and he's a New York City eye who appeared in ten tight, hard and unjustly forgotten paperback originals from the sixties.
 But if you were expecting these to be some sort of patchouli-scented peace-and-love swinging sixties books, you might be disappointed -- just check out some of the titles...
 I mean, really, Death of a Hippie?

 Slit My Throat Gently?

-Michael Brett wrote ten McGrath novels in all, as well as standalone novels like Diamond Kill, and Jungle.
-He also wrote short stories, appearing in such digests of the time as Alfred Hitchcock Magazine, Manhunt, Double-Action Detective and Mystery Stories and Guilty Detective Story Magazine, and co-wrote Toma, with police detective David Toma, a novelization of the fictionalized TV show about his career.
+Michael Brett wrote ten McGrath novels in all, as well as a few standalone novels like Diamond Kill and Jungle.
+He also wrote short stories, appearing in such digests of the time as Alfred Hitchcock Magazine, Manhunt, Double-Action Detective, Mystery Stories and Guilty Detective Story Magazine, and co-wrote Toma, with police detective David Toma, a novelization of the fictionalized TV show about his career.

 AND THEN SOME WEIRD STUFF HAPPENED...